Buckeye, Arizona: Education

 Estrella Mountain Community College recently renovated the original historic Buckeye Union High School building on Eason Avenue near 9th Street, also known as the "A" Wing, and started holding classes in this new satellite facility in the fall of 2011.
 Named the Buckeye Educational Center, this facility provides academic courses, job training programs and community education classes.

 Media

-There are several local newspapers, including the West Valley View, and The Arizona Republic's Southwest Valley edition and the Buckeye Valley News.
+There are several local newspapers, including the West Valley View, and The Arizona Republic's Southwest Valley edition, the Buckeye Independent and the Buckeye Press.

+Defunct media organizations include The Buckeye Star, Buckeye Valley News and the Buckeye Sun.

 Infrastructure

 Transportation

 Buckeye is served by five highways, a municipal airport, several nearby airports, and the railroad.

 Roads

 Major roadways serving the city include: